Effects of COVID-19

 The most obvious or direct way in which COVID-19 is affecting people around the world is that it is making people sick.
 Those illnesses can spiral out of control, leading to long term health issues or even death.
 Fortunately, most people who get hit with the virus do recover.
 However, various groups are disproportionately affected, such as the elderly and people with underlying health problems like obesity, diabetes and asthma.
-The virus is being fought hard by our governments and health care providers using many strategies such as social distancing.
+The virus is being fought hard by our governments and health care providers using many strategies such as social distancing and masking.
 We are making progress but it’s a long road.

 2) The Economy

 The second disastrous consequence of COVID-19 is how it is affecting the economy.
 In order to reduce illness and death, lockdowns were required.
 People were told to work from home if they could.
 Kids were kept home from school.
 Large groups could not be tolerated.
 But not every job can be done from home, such as factory work.
 And entire industries have been decimated, such as the airlines, cruise ships and other travel, hotels, conference facilities, sports stadiums, wedding venues, music concerts, orchestras and restaurants, just to name a few.
 The list is endless.
-And even for those people who are able to work from home, having young children at home can make it impossible for a parent to work in a productive manner while simultaneously trying to home school the children.
+And even for those people who are able to work from home, having young children at home can make it impossible for a parent to work in a productive manner while simultaneously trying to home-school the children.
 As a result, unemployment exploded and companies started to go bankrupt everywhere.
 Governments are doing all they can to open up the economy, but this can only happen in fits and starts.
 Until COVID-19 is under control, the economy will not be able to pick up to a normal level.

 Now we come to the third major result of COVID-19.
 It’s a consequence few people think about.
 There are billions of people who are not affected by illness from the virus and still have a steady paycheque working from home.
 Or you might be retired and have fixed income sources rolling in every month.
 It all sounds good.
 These people are healthy and have a steady income.
 What’s the problem?